WADO: Programming

-WADO currently broadcasts all games of the New York Jets, New York Yankees, and some games of New York Knicks and New York Islanders.
+WADO currently broadcasts Uforia programs including "El Free-Guey Show", music, and all games of the New York Jets, New York Yankees, and some games of New York Knicks and New York Islanders.
 It previously aired the New York City FC soccer team.

 History

 WGL and WOV

 WGL debuted on January 30, 1927.
+The wavelength of "about 422 meters" corresponds to a frequency of 710 kHz.

-WGL was first reported in December 1926, owned by the International Broadcasting Corporation in New York City.
+The station debuted, as WGL, and was first reported in December 1926, owned by the International Broadcasting Corporation in New York City.
 WGL's start occurred during a period when the U.S. government had temporarily lost its authority to assign transmitting frequencies, and at the end of 1926 the station was reported to be on a non-standard frequency of 678 kHz.
 On January 30, 1927, the station signed on, with International Broadcasting president Colonel Lewis Landes stating on the inaugural broadcast, "The International Broadcasting Corporation's aim is to adhere to truth, to be free of partisanship, religious or political."

 Full government regulation of radio was restored with the formation of the Federal Radio Commission (FRC).
 Stations were initially issued a series of temporary authorizations starting on May 3, 1927, which assigned WGL to 720 kHz.
 The station also moved to Secaucus, New Jersey.
 WGL's assignment was changed to 1170 kHz, with WOR in Newark moving to 710 kHz.
 WGL's owners wanted to remain on 720 kHz, and after WOR was awarded 710 kHz, both stations went to court, with WOR eventually winning the case.
 In June 1927, WGL moved to 1020 AM, sharing this frequency with a Paterson station, WODA.
 In August 1927, studio manager Charles Isaacson announced one of the city's first attempts at local news coverage.
 WGL was organizing listeners to volunteer as radio reporters and call the station with breaking news stories.

 Stations were informed that if they wanted to continue operating, they needed to file a formal license application by January 15, 1928, as the first step in determining whether they met the new "public interest, convenience, or necessity" standard.
 On May 25, 1928, the FRC issued General Order 32, which notified 164 stations, including WGL, that "From an examination of your application for future license it does not find that public interest, convenience, or necessity would be served by granting it."
 However, the station successfully convinced the commission that it should remain licensed.

 On September 16, 1928, WGL changed its call sign to WOV and was sold to Sicilian-born importer John Iraci.
 (The callsign WGL was then picked up by a station in Fort Wayne, Indiana.)
 On November 11, 1928, with the implementation of the FRC's General Order 40, WOV was moved to 1130 kHz, with an authorization that limited it to a schedule of daytime to 6 p.m.